Article

 The trick is to have a staff management software that allows you to systematically coordinate and plan training across different teams.
 It’s best to have an agile platform that gives you the flexibility to move around schedules instead of writing them down on a piece of paper or word document.

-However, if there is a position open and it is a highly-specialized role, you must weigh the resources it will take to train an existing employee versus hiring a new one who already has the required skills.
+If there is a position open and it is a highly-specialised role, you need to compare the resources it will take to train an existing employee versus hiring a new one who already has the required skills.
 Will it be easier and more cost effective if you actually just hire from the outside?

 The cost of training new employees

 Each company has its own needs so make sure to tailor your training specific to them.
 Do you need to outsource trainers?
 What kind of training materials do you need?
-And all of that should be accounted for when computing how much you spend on training per employee.
+All of that should be accounted for when computing how much you spend on training per employee.

 If you want to compute your own cost of training for an employee, here is the formula: